Gian Franco Rojas, CEO at Viutify tells us how it offers everything that a beauty salon needs.

 Gian Franco Rojas: I studied marketing and finished my degree 11 years ago and about 5 years ago.
 I did a specialization in Sales Management.

 In 2012 I joined a company specialized in mobile marketing where I learned about Value Added Services working with telephone operators.
 This helped me know a lot about mobile applications as well, and by 2015, there were some successful startups in Peru.
-This made me want to be CEO of my company.
+This made me want to be the CEO of my company.
 It took me almost 6 months to analyze the Peruvian market to identify a business opportunity based on my experience: technology.

 How does Viutify innovate?